Police searching for man suspected of murdering EBR Schools employee

 BATON ROUGE - Police are looking for a 19-year-old who they believe was involved with the murder of an EBR Schools employee.

 Baton Rouge Police officers issued a warrant for Jaymie Thomas.
 He's wanted for second-degree murder and possession of a firearm by a felon.
+The body of EBRPSS employee Marcus Spears was found in a wooded area off of Alexander Avenue on Wednesday.
+Spears had been reported missing days before.

+According to parish records, Thomas was arrested in June after robbing the Circle K on Government Street, stealing a car and leading police on a chase that ended in a crash.
+He was indicted for aggravated flight from an officer, unauthorized use of a motor vehicle and first-degree robbery.

+On Sept.
+9, Thomas pleaded guilty to a lesser charge of simple robbery.
+The other charges were dismissed.
+Judge Fred Crifasi sentenced Thomas to seven years in prison, which were suspended.
+He was placed on three years of supervised probation.

 Trending News